 Tests used may include:

-• Throat culture or gram stain to identify Corynebacterium diphtheria
+• A throat culture or gram stain to identify Corynebacterium diphtheria

-• Diphtheria antitoxin: it neutralizes diphtheria toxin and helps in progression of the disease.
+• Diphtheria antitoxin: it neutralizes diphtheria toxin and helps in the progression of the disease.

 • Antibiotics such as penicillin and erythromycin help in eradicating bacteria.